 The majority of people struggling with addiction are employed.
 The Substance Abuse and Mental Health Administration estimates as many as 70% of people with a substance abuse disorder are actively working.
 While that does not mean drug use is regularly occurring at work, it does mean that addiction issues will at some point intersect with the workplace.
 In fact, substance abuse is a notable cause of workplace injuries and even death.
 As a result, employers should be aware of how to recognize addiction and craft common-sense policies related to substance abuse.
-Call Georgia Addiction Treatment Center at 833.641.0661 to learn more about our partial hospitalization program and specialized rehab programs for professionals.
+Call Georgia Addiction Treatment Center at 833.641.0661 to learn more about our drug addiction treatment program and specialized rehab programs for professionals.

 Addiction in the Workplace